In this article, I will be comparing walking with yoga based on the current research and help you decide which one is better.

 What is direct calorimetry?
 Direct calorimetry is a way to measure energy expenditure at the rate that heat is produced in the body.
-It works by placing subject in the air-tight metabolic chamber in where all heat loss and gain is carefully measured.
+It works by placing the subject in an air-tight metabolic chamber where all heat loss and gain are carefully measured.
 This is the most precise way to assess resting metabolic rate.

-The goal for this research was to assess how one hour of yoga session, as an alternative form of physical activity, meets the recommended levels of physical activity.
+The goal of this research was to assess how one hour of a yoga session, as an alternative form of physical activity, meets the recommended levels of physical activity.

-A group of 20 intermediate-to-advanced yogis enter into the human respiratory chamber (air-tight, temperature-controlled room where oxygen consumption is being measured).
+A group of 20 intermediate-to-advanced yogis enters the human respiratory chamber (the air-tight, temperature-controlled room where oxygen consumption is being measured).

-In this chamber, all participants done the following activities, back to back:
+In this chamber, all participants did the following activities, back to back: